geeknessfr/ProximitySensor/README.md

 }
 ```

-This code is here as an exemple, take care of Tick() which is called 10 times / seconds !
+This code is here as an exemple, take care with Tick() which is called 10 times / second !
 So don't put a chat message here, for exemple, this will flood the chat and i'm sure this is not what you would.